AhmedKhaled146/AhmedKhaled146/README.md

 ## About Me
-I am Ahmed Khaled.
-I graduated from the Faculty of Science, Tanta University, Computer Science Department, in 2022.
-I joined the Institute of Information Technology and graduated from the Full Stack Department using Python and React.
+I am Ahmed Khaled, a passionate and dedicated Ruby on Rails developer.
+I graduated from the Faculty of Science, Tanta University, with a degree in Computer Science in 2022.
+Afterward, I completed my training at the Institute of Information Technology (ITI), where I specialized in Full Stack Development using Python and React (ITP).

-I'm an enthusiastic and dedicated entry-level Full Stack web developer.
-I come with a strong foundation in web development, a passion for learning, and a commitment to delivering high-quality work.
+With a strong foundation in both front-end and back-end technologies, I am actively seeking opportunities to grow my expertise in Ruby on Rails.
+I am eager to apply my skills to contribute to innovative web development projects.

-Front-End: Proficient in HTML, CSS, and JavaScript, I can create responsive and visually appealing websites.
+Front-End: Proficient in HTML, CSS, and JavaScript, I can build responsive and visually appealing websites.

-Back-End: I have a working knowledge of Python and Django for server-side development and experience in Ruby language.
+Back-End: I have experience in Python and Django for server-side development, and I am expanding my skills in Ruby on Rails.

 Skills:
 - Ruby, Ruby on Rails,